WHYY-TV: Local programming

-Technical information
+Technical information and subchannels

-Subchannels

-The stations' digital signals are multiplexed:
+WHYY-TV subchannels

+WHYY-TV and WMCN-TV broadcast from a transmitter facility in the Roxborough section of Philadelphia.

+WDPB subchannels

+WDPB broadcasts the same WHYY-TV subchannels from its transmitter in Seaford:

 Analog-to-digital conversion

 WHYY-TV's digital signal initially operated at so low an effective radiated power that even those who lived in some areas of the city of Philadelphia could not receive it reliably.
-The station shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal relocated from its pre-transition UHF channel 55, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to VHF channel 12 for post-transition operations.
+The station shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal relocated from its pre-transition UHF channel 55, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to VHF channel 12 for post-transition operations.
 After problems with VHF digital signals emerged, WHYY was permitted to increase its transmitting power upon the transition.
 However, the problems with digital broadcasts in the VHF spectrum remain the same at the increased power level and still prevent many people in the Philadelphia area from being able to view the high-band VHF signal of WHYY—especially when also attempting to view WPVI-TV (channel 6), a low-band VHF station that requires a different antenna configuration.

 The WHYY-TV/WMCN multiplex was repacked to channel 13 in the tenth and final phase of the repack in 2020.